Robby Anderson Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Matchup vs. Tampa Bay

-- Anderson is averaging 68.2 receiving yards per game in four career matchups against the Buccaneers, 30.7 more than his receiving yards prop bet over/under for Sunday's game (37.5).
+- Against the Buccaneers, Anderson has averaged 68.2 receiving yards per game over his four career matchups, 31.7 more than his over/under for Sunday's game.

-- In four matchups, Anderson has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Buccaneers.
+- Anderson, in four matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

-- The Buccaneers have the NFL's 22nd-ranked pass defense this season, yielding 258.0 yards per game through the air.
+- The 258.0 passing yards the Buccaneers yield per game makes them the NFL's 22nd-ranked pass defense this season.

-- The Buccaneers have conceded 24 passing TDs this year (1.5 per game), ranking them 15th among NFL defenses.
+- The Buccaneers' defense is 15th in the league, conceding 1.5 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Saints, Anderson was targeted two times, picking up 10 yards on two receptions.
+- Against the Saints last week, Anderson was targeted two times and racked up 10 yards on two receptions.

-- Anderson has put up 10 catches for 97 yards in his last three games.
-He was targeted 20 times and averages 32.3 receiving yards.
+- Over his last three games, Anderson has 97 receiving yards on 10 receptions (20 targets), averaging 32.3 yards per game.

 Anderson's Carolina Teammates